-This article is part of a 14-part series providing an overview of each training day at the Unitek 14-Day EMT Boot Camp.
+This guide is part of a 14-part series providing an overview of each training day at the Unitek 14-Day EMT Boot Camp.
 This article summarizes Day 6.

 EMT Boot Camp Syllabus & Class Schedule: Day 6